larsacus/theonlylars.com/source/_posts/2013-01-20-cocoapods-creating-a-pod-spec.markdown

 end
 {% endcodeblock%}

 Give your subspec a descriptive name, specify the source files to use, etc. In the above example, I have named this subspec 'iAds' since this will be including iAd functionality in with my pod.
 You'll continue to customize the subspec in the same way that you customized your parent spec object.

-Note that the subspec will inherit all of the base properties of the parent spec, so there is no need to repeat them in your subspec.
+As of CocoaPods v0.17, subspecs will [no longer inherit source files from the parent spec](https://github.com/CocoaPods/CocoaPods/blob/master/CHANGELOG.md#breaking).
+In order to retain the same functionality, simply add a new "base" subspec called "Core" that includes all of the base files for your implementation.
+If your "Core" files are the _only_ files that you would like installed when users _do not_ specify a subspec, you will need to add a `default_subspec` property on your podspec and specify your "Core" subspec:

+{% codeblock lang:ruby %}
+Pod::Spec.new do |s|
+  s.default_subspec = 'Core'
+  ..
+  s.subspec 'iAds' do |a|
+    # define subspec here
+  end
+  ...
+end
+{% endcodeblock %}

+The above code block will _only_ install the `Core` subspec when your pod is called out as a dependency when the user does not specify a subspec in their podfile.
+If you did not include the `default_subspec` property, then all subspecs would be installed by default.

 There are some properties that are not allowed to be defined on a subspec and can only be defined on the parent spec.
 These "Top level attributes" are outlined on the [podspec page](https://github.com/CocoaPods/CocoaPods/wiki/The-podspec-format) on the Cocoapods wiki.